Early Stopping for Deep Image Prior: Experiments

 \subsection{MRI reconstruction}

-We now test ES-WMV on MRI reconstruction, a classical linear IP with a nontrivial forward mapping: $\mb y \approx \mc F \paren{x}$, where $\mc F$ is the subsampled Fourier operator, and we use $\approx$ to indicate the noise encountered in practical MRI imaging may be hybrid (e.g., additive, shot) and uncertain.
-Here, we take $8$-fold undersampling, and parametrize $\mb x$ using ``Conv-Decoder"~\cite{darestani2021accelerated}, a variant of DD.
-Due to the heavy overparameterization, overfitting occurs and ES is needed. \cite{darestani2021accelerated} directly set the stopping point at the $2500$-th epoch, and we run our ES-WMV.
-We pick two random cases (C1: $1001339$ and C2: $1000190$) from \cite{darestani2021accelerated}, which are part of the same fastMRI datatset~\cite{ZbontarEtAl2018fastMRI}. \cref{fig:mri_curve} reports the detection performance (quality measured in SSIM only, to be consistent with~\cite{darestani2021accelerated}).

-It is clear that ES-WMV detects near-performance for both cases, and it is adaptive enough to yield comparable or better ES points than heuristically fixed ES points.
+We further test ES-WMV on MRI reconstruction, a classical linear IP with a nontrivial forward mapping: $\mb y \approx \mc F \paren{x}$, where $\mc F$ is the subsampled Fourier operator, and we use $\approx$ to indicate that the noise encountered in practical MRI imaging may be hybrid (e.g., additive, shot) and uncertain.
+Here, we take the $8$-fold undersampling and parameterize $\mb x$ using ``Conv-Decoder''~\citep{darestani2021accelerated}, a variant of {deep decoder}.
+Due to the heavy over-parameterization, overfitting occurs and ES is needed. \cite{darestani2021accelerated} directly sets the stopping point at the $2500$-th epoch, and we run our ES-WMV.
+We visualize the performance on two random cases (C1: $1001339$ and C2: $1000190$ sampled from \cite{darestani2021accelerated}, part of the fastMRI datatset~\citep{ZbontarEtAl2018fastMRI}) in \cref{fig:mri_curve} (quality measured in SSIM, consistent with~\cite{darestani2021accelerated}).
+It is clear that ES-WMV detects near-peak performance for both cases and is adaptive enough to yield comparable or better ES points than heuristically fixed ES points.
 Furthermore, we test our ES-WMV on ConvDecoder for \textbf{30 cases} from the fastMRI dataset (see \cref{tab:mri_30}), which \textbf{shows the precise and stable detection of ES-WMV}.